compomics/meta-proteome-analyzer/README.md

 ## MPA Portable ##

 **MPA Portable** is a light-weight and stand-alone software for the identification of proteins and in-depth analysis of metaproteomics (and also proteomics) data.
-The MPA software currently supports the database search engines X!Tandem and OMSSA and takes MGF spectrum files as input.
+The MPA software currently supports the database search engines MS-GF+, X!Tandem and OMSSA taking MGF spectrum files as input.
 User-provided FASTA databases (preferably downloaded from UniProtKB) are formatted automatically.
 *Please note:* MPA Portable can be run directly on your desktop PC or laptop and no separate installation is needed: just double-click the provided JAR file or use the provided batch file (see below on this page).

 ---